mr-kaakyire/Quiz-app/README.md

 #### React Router
 - Implementing React-router allowed me to navigate between different pages without reloading the entire page, making the app feel like a single-page application.
-- It also allows for dynamic segments which allows URL parameters to be passed to the link.
-- It provide an Outlet component that allows you to dynamically change some parts of your page by change the link.
-  This avoids writing repetative code for components in your site that does not change across different pages

 ##### Implementation
 ```js
  //main.tsx